 If you are looking to handle larger events your standard PA will likely not be up to the task.
 This is where a high-quality PA subwoofer comes into play.
 In this review, we check out the Bose Sub2.
 A powerful PA subwoofer that delivers that deep low-end you’ll need for larger venues.

 The Bose Sub2 is a compact and portable PA subwoofer from a well-respected brand.
 But beyond brand recognition is the Sub2 up to the challenges of modern performing?
-Check out the highlights before we dive into the details.
+Let’s dive in.

 The Bose Sub2 offers performers a powerful yet portable system.
 It’s capable and offers intelligent design.
 Below we take a deeper dive into this impressive PA subwoofer.